Myles Straw Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.7 K/9 to pace MLB.
+- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in the league.

-- The Braves have the fourth-ranked team ERA among all league pitching staffs (3.68).
+- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.66).

+- Braves pitchers combine to allow 89 home runs (1.1 per game), the ninth-fewest in the league.

+- The Braves are sending Allard (0-0) to the mound for his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.